umijs/umi/docs/plugins/plugin-webpack-5.md

 # @umijs/plugin-webpack-5

-一键切换为 webpack 5。
+Switch to webpack 5 with one click.

-## 启用方式
+## How to enable

-默认开启。
+It is turned on by default.

-## 介绍
+## Introduction

-目前 webpack 5 还未正式发布，使用此插件可能会踩坑。
+At present, webpack 5 has not been officially released, and using this plugin may be a pit.

-包含功能：
+Contains functions:

-1. 启用 webpack 5
+1. Enable webpack 5
-1. 启用物理缓存，极速的二次启动
+1. Enable the physical cache, the second start is extremely fast
-1. node 补丁，目前有 tty
+1. Node patch, currently has tty

-问题：
+problem:

-1. 看不到进度条，因为 umi 内置的进度条插件不支持 webpack 5
+1. The progress bar cannot be seen because the built-in progress bar plugin of umi does not support webpack 5
-2. dev 模式下 css 会被打到 js 里，而不是以单独的 css 文件出现，因为 mini-css-extract-plugin 和 webpack@5 的物理缓存有冲突
+2. In dev mode, css will be typed into js instead of a separate css file, because mini-css-extract-plugin conflicts with the physical cache of webpack@5

-## 配置
+## Configuration

-此插件暂无配置。
+There is currently no configuration for this plugin.